mateusgamba/sidebar-grid/README.md

 -   x, y, width, height - widget position/dimensions (optional)
 -   autoPosition - if true then x, y parameters will be ignored and widget will be placed on the first available position (optional)

-The parameter first I'm using ReactDOMServer.renderToStaticMarkup to receives JSX from component and returns clean and escaped html in string, because the render is make for jQuery.
+The first parameter I'm using is ReactDOMServer.renderToStaticMarkup to receive JSX from component and return clean and escaped html in string, because the render is made for jQuery.

-for load the items in sidebar, it is used the method:
+for loading items in sidebar, the following method is used:

 ```javascript
 loadSidebar() {